sboursault/training/README.md

 <br>

-## First acceptance criterias' workshop: the mini-basket
+## Verify a simple feature: Mini basket

+### Acceptance criterias workshop

 ---
 🧩 __PRIMARY OBJECTIVE__
 - Know what acceptance criterias are, and how they fit in the development process
+- Know how to automize tests with Cypress
+- Know how to find info in the cypress doc
+- Know how to improve maintanabitly with the Page Object pattern
 ---

 _The trainer takes the role of the Product Owner, the participants are the testers.
 The must suggest acceptance criterias to the PO._